Now in main content

 TAKE ACTION NOW

 We’re putting every Member of Congress on the spot.
 Do they support releasing the Epstein files, or are they fine with a known Trump loyalist burying the truth?
+Use our script to demand your Republican Representative and/or Senators:

-• Accountability for all implicated public officials
+• Hold all implicated public officials legally accountable, whatever their political party

 TALK RADIO CALL-IN GUIDE

 It’s vital that we reach people where they are, so we’re asking you to take the message where more folks will hear it: TALK RADIO.
 Whether it’s your local NPR station’s political show, open mic drive time on your favorite music station, or a local conservative online outlet, talk radio is a powerful way for real voices to reach new audiences.
 We’ve put together a helpful guide with tips for getting through, ways to maximize your impact, and key talking points.
+We know that Conservative voters see through MAGA’s attempts to protect rich, powerful predators, and need to make sure that everyone hears it.

 Trump/Epstein Talk radio call-in guide